© All Rights Reserved V.I

 As the island is small enough to get around by land, there are no flights, except the odd helicopter transfer.

-Barbados is easy to get around by car, roads are ok (some potholes), especially the main ones.
 Driving is on the left and you need to be 21 years old.
 There are no big international chains, but rather local companies only.
 There are enough of them though at the airport, bigger hotels and in Bridgetown so shop around.
 You need to buy a temporary driving permit as well, accompanied with your own (inter)national driver's licence and a few dollars.

 Unlike many other Caribbean islands, Barbados has a well maintained reliable and cheap bus system.
 Basically you'll have a choice of government-operated public buses, which have the most extensive routes.
 These cover most of the island and there are flat rates for all journeys.
 Routes are fixed.
 And there are privately operated minibus systems and route taxis.
 Both can be flagged down almost anywhere and drop you off anywhere you like as well.
 Minibuses are a bit faster than regular buses.
 Taxis have fixed prices but arrange the price before you leave.
 Sometimes you can arrange a tour with the driver for a price per hour.